katiekeegan/website/content/authors/admin/_index.md

   url: https://marybaldwin.edu/peg/

 # Short bio (displayed in user profile at end of posts)
-bio: Undergraduate student interested in applying mathematical and computational data analysis to real-world problems.
+bio: Undergraduate student interested in the mathematical foundations of computational approaches to data analysis.

 # Interests to show in About widget
 interests: